h1day/Old_Right_Click_Menu_For_Win11/README.md

 A batch file restoring Windows 11's redesigned context menus to their full, classic functionality.

-Running the contents of this article in a batch file.
+Running the contents of the article below in a batch file.

 https://www.pcgamer.com/windows-11-context-menu-fix-right-click/